20th March 2019

 My smart meter became "dumb" when I switched.
 Will it become smart again?

-We’re hope that all smart meters will become interoperable (work with all suppliers) in 2019.
-The current smart meters were only designed to send data to the supplier who installed them, but ultimately all smart meter data will begin to be sent to a central body called the Data Communications Company (DCC).
+We expect that all smart meters will become interoperable (work with all suppliers) later in 2019.
+SMETS1 meters were only designed to send data to the supplier who installed them, but ultimately all smart meter data will begin to be sent to a central body called the Data Communications Company (DCC).
 And hopefully, at this point your meters will become smart again.

 The low-frequency radio waves used by smart meters are classed as safe (with emissions considerably less than TVs and mobile phones), and leading public bodies including the World Health Organisation have been unable to find any conclusive evidence of harm.